Skip to content

 Student life/campus activities: https://ub-link.u-bourgogne.fr/mon-quotidien

 Visa Process: The Office of Study Abroad will work with you to obtain your French student visa starting approximately 100 days before your departure.
-We will drop your passport off at the French Consulate in Boston, and they will take anywhere from 6-12 weeks to process your visa.
-During this time, you CANNOT LEAVE THE UNITED STATES since you will not have your passport.
-DO NOT make international travel plans the summer before your semester or year in France.
+During this period, you CANNOT LEAVE THE UNITED STATES since you will not have your passport.
+Therefore, DO NOT make international travel plans the summer before your semester or year in France.

 Housing: Students live with host families in both Tours (Institut de Touraine pre-university language program) and Dijon